caysonjh/iDose_Prediction_Model/README.md

 In the terminal you opened in VSCode, the program can be run using the following command:

 ```
-python .\pred_idose.py --data .\all_data_v2.csv --pred_idos_bool --data_consolidation_level 5 --custom_feats custom_features.txt
+python .\pred_idose.py --data .\all_data_v2.csv --pred_idos_bool --data_consolidation_level 5 --custom_feats custom_features.txt --save_model
 ```

-The program will automatically create and open a file called `xgb_report_consol5.pdf`, which contains information on the performance of the model and the feature importances
+The program will automatically create and open a file called `xgb_report_consol5.pdf`, which contains information on the performance of the model and the feature importances.

+The --save_model flag will save the model in the directory you are working in as `xgb_model_cons[consolidation_level]_[date/time].pkl`, which can be used to make predictions on new data to identify new iDose users.

 For more information on what the `--` option flags denote, see the description down below.